-Biblical stewardship is a phrase we don’t use too often in our daily vernacular, yet; Jesus talks about being a steward over an over, as do the authors of the Bible.
-Part of Christian Stewardship Network’s mission is to unpack the concept and understand how the Bible addresses us as being stewards.
+Biblical stewardship is a phrase we don’t use too often in our daily vernacular, yet; Jesus talks about being a steward over and over, as do the authors of the Bible.
+Part of Christian Stewardship Network’s mission is to unpack the concept and understand how the Bible addresses us being stewards.

 What is a Steward?

 According to Webster’s Dictionary, there are three definitions given to the English word steward:

 a person who looks after the passengers on a ship, aircraft, or train and brings them meals.

 an official appointed to supervise arrangements or keep order at a large public event, for example, a sporting event.

 a person employed to manage another’s property, especially a large house or estate

 While the third definition is most in line with the term as the Bible uses it, we shouldn’t ignore the first two.

 An important aspect of biblical stewardship is looking after people and providing order over creation.
 Let’s examine those two concepts briefly before we get to the definition that we typically think of as applying.

 The Bible and especially the New Testament is replete with examples of how we are to steward our brothers and sisters in Christ.
 Paul’s “one another” passages, instructions to Timothy, and letters themselves while primarily pointing to Christ, are also instruction manuals for how we are to shepherd and steward those who are “in Christ.”